SizeMaximum height of 3 feet (1 m)

 - Coloration is usually white but can be brown, tan, pink or orange with white tentacles.

-- Oral disc is lobed and wider than its base, with over 200 short tentacles attached to it.
+- The oral disc is lobed and wider than its base, with over 200 short tentacles attached to it.

 - Anemones defend themselves with acontia, threadlike organs that contain stinging nematocyst cells.
 While these cannot sting human skin, they are largely effective against both predator and prey.

-Giant plumose anemone is one of the world’s tallest polyps.
+Giant plumose anemones are some of the world’s tallest polyps.

 - Diet consists primarily of plankton and other microscopic organisms, as well as other passing food that is ingestible, including small fish.